ncp38/cs241-f24/projects/proj5/index.md

 - HashtableMapTester.java (you may or may not have changed this file)
 - Quicksort.java
 - QuicksortTester.java (you may or may not have changed this file)

+Make sure to also submit your **answers to the post-project questions!**

 ## Hints and tips